 Some guitars are simply better made in the first place and hence last longer and better than others.
 But even well-made guitars that are subject to the rough and tumble of life can end up looking, sounding and/or playing differently – ranging from simply collecting a few minor dings or the finish fading or checking through to more serious structural problems that lead to the guitar becoming unplayable.

-There are many good sources of guidance and advice on guitar maintenance and repair – books and websites (a resources page will be coming on this site soon) – that show you how to diagnose and treat various problems.
+There are many good sources of guidance and advice on guitar maintenance and repair – books and websites (a selection can be found here) – that show you how to diagnose and treat various problems.
 Often, however, it’s best to seek the advice of a good professional luthier – sometimes an amateur botched repair job ends up with a worse situation than the original problem.

 Original, authentic, playable